 For this study, we will utilize a purposive sampling strategy.
 Site Interviewers should liaise with their study team to identify suitable potential participants as well as parents/caregivers who would be interested in and comfortable with sharing their experiences with the study product as well as study procedures.
-Each site may interview up to 5 adolescents and up to 5 parent/guardians, for a total of up to 15 each, across all 3 HPTN 084-01 sites.
+Each site may attempt to interview all willing adolescents and all willing parent/guardians, for a total of up to 9 each, across all 4 HPTN 083-01 sites.